 - Leverages existing cloud policy services to check isolation results against tenant-specific high-level security policies

-The ultimate aim of the project is to develop a toolkit of scalable, automated and efficient security auditing and compliance verification algorithms that meet the needs of the cloud.
+The ultimate aim of the project was to develop a toolkit of scalable, automated and efficient security auditing and compliance verification algorithms that meet the needs of the cloud.

-So far, it's been a great success, resulting in a number of published papers and sparking interest within the industry and security research communities.
+The first stage of the collaboration has been successfully executed, resulting in a number of published papers and sparking interest within the industry and security research communities.
 Significantly, successful proofs-of-concept have also been performed, with the developed algorithms prototyped into OpenStack cloud management systems.

-The next stage of the research will focus on getting closer to the requirements for security auditing and compliance within 5G systems – which will raise new challenges, such as those related to Network Functions Virtualization (NFV), a key technology in 5G.
+The next stage of the research collaboration will focus on getting closer to the requirements for security auditing and compliance within 5G systems – which will raise new challenges, such as those related to Network Functions Virtualization (NFV), a key technology in 5G.

-In particular, a key goal for the project's second stage will be achieving near real-time security auditing.
-This is difficult within cloud systems, but will be an important feature of future solutions if they are to keep up with the high speeds of 5G.
+In particular, a key goal for this stage will be achieving near real-time compliance-driven security monitoring, attack prevention, detection and mitigation solutions.
+This will be an important feature of future solutions if they are to keep up with the high speeds of 5G.

 The results of this research will be highly significant for the industry.
 From robotics to self-driving cars, 5G will be a critical enabler of many IoT use cases – and all will need to provide evidence that they meet security requirements.

-By addressing cloud compliance challenges, Ericsson and CIISE are helping to make a secure, connected future a reality.
+By addressing compliance challenges in cloud and 5G, Ericsson and Concordia University are helping to make a secure, connected future a reality.